JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

-# Security Considerations 🔒
+# Security Considerations🔒

-## Prompt Injection / Tool Poisoning
+- **Prompt Injection / Tool Poisoning**
+  - Someone can manipulate the MCP tool on purpose.
-Prompt Injection or Tool Poisoning happens when someone deliberately manipulates an MCP tool by embedding malicious prompts into function names, descriptions, or error messages.
-This can cause the tool to execute unintended commands or reveal sensitive information.
+  - Malicious prompts can be put into function names, descriptions, or error messages.

-## Rug-Pull
-A Rug-Pull occurs when a tool or project initially appears legitimate and harmless.
-However, a later update from the developer can change its behavior, potentially allowing data to be accessed or files to be created without the user's consent.
-This issue originates from the developer, not from the protocol or platform itself.

-## General Note
-While the MCP protocol itself is relatively safe and does not inherently pose major security risks, the actual security of a tool depends heavily on how it is implemented and maintained.
-Developers must handle inputs carefully, validate all data, and implement proper access controls to prevent vulnerabilities.
+  - This can make the tool do things it shouldn't, like reveal data.

+- **Rug-Pull**
+  - The tool looks safe at first.
+  - Later updates from the developer can change it.
+  - It might access your data or create files without permission.
+  - The risk comes from the developer, not the protocol.

+- **General Note**
+  - The MCP protocol itself is mostly safe.
+  - The real security depends on how the tool is built and used.
+  - Developers should check inputs, validate data, and add access controls.